Gardening Isn't for Farmers Anymore. It's for the Girl with the 4x6 Balcony and a Dream

 - Turasona

-The Romanticized Version Was a Lie (And That's Good News)
+The Romanticized Version Was a Lie — Which Is Honestly Great News

 Why This Is Actually a Skill Worth Learning

-Let's be honest about what gardening gives you that a TikTok skill probably won't:
+Let's be honest about what gardening gives you that a random TikTok productivity hack probably won't:

-A genuine creative practice that doesn't live on a screen.
+A creative practice that doesn't live on a screen.
+Which, for those of us whose entire career is pixels, is basically wellness with dirt.

 The Setup That Makes Urban Gardening Actually Work